Rescuers race against time in search for survivors in Japan after powerful quakes leave 73 dead | Science-Environment

 But her children were screaming “Granma,” and Gonno saw that her mother was trapped under the smashed house, with only her hand visible.
 She was able to squeeze her way out through a tiny space, Gonno said.

 “I can't believe we're still alive,” she said.
 “We are living in fear.”
 Relief officials handed out water, blankets, food and other supplies.
-Search dogs joined military personnel and firefighters trying to find dozens of people who are thought to be trapped, although the exact number is unclear.
+Search dogs joined military personnel and firefighters trying to find missing people, although the exact number is unclear.

 Weather forecasts warned of heavy rain in Ishikawa, leading to worries about landslides and further damage to half-crumbled homes.
 Temperatures were expected to drop to around 4 degrees Celsius (39 degrees Fahrenheit) overnight.